ivoyager/ivoyager-changelogs/README.md

 * Added new Composition object.
 The new Body.components dictionary can hold any number of Composition instances representing anything.
 (I, Voyager uses for atmosphere chemical composition for display.)
 * Added [data/solar_system/TABLES_README.txt](https://github.com/ivoyager/ivoyager/blob/master/data/solar_system/TABLES_README.txt) with info and rules for our data table system.
 * Added capability for language localized Wikipedia links.
 All someone needs to do is add a table column "es.wikipedia", "de.wikipedia", etc., and add "es", "de", etc., to Global.wikipedia_locales.
-* Added capability for internal game wiki, a la Civilopedia.
+* Added capability for an internal game wiki (a la Civilopedia).
 For this, add table column "wiki" and set Global.use_internal_wiki.

 ## Changes
 * External project can set root node of the simulation by setting ProjectBuilder property "universe".